rdlynx19/rdlynx19.github.io/content/about.md

 <aside class="aboutImg">
     <div class="aboutImg-content">
         <p align="left">
             Hi!
 I am an MS Robotics Student at Northwestern University.
-I am currently working on <a href="https://github.com/rdlynx19/multi-robot-mapping.git">Collaborative Mapping </a>.
+I am currently working on <a href="https://github.com/rdlynx19/multi-robot-mapping.git" target="_blank">Collaborative Mapping </a>.
 Previously, I was a summer intern at the Multi-robot Systems Group at Czech Technical University where I worked on compensating rangefinder noise using sensor fusion.<br>
             My ultimate goal is to develop algorithms for the safe deployment of robots in dense human environments.
         </p>
     <img src="/images/misc/web-temp.jpg"  alt="drawing" />